tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 The problem with that is, if everything is highlighted, nothing stands out.
 Your eye adapts and considers it a new norm: everything is bright and shiny, and instead of getting separated, it all blends together.

 Here’s a quick test.
-Try to find function definition here:
+Try to find the function definition here:

 definitions_bad.webp